 For the Portal name, select the portal(s) that should use this new RADIUS domain from the list.

-Click Accept to save the settings.
+Click Submit to save the settings.

 Configure your SonicWALL Mobile Connect app to connect to the Portal that is using the Duo RADIUS domain for authentication.